-I genuinely look forward to going to work each and every day; the Lima 2019 project is incredibly rewarding.
-The thing I enjoy most is being the person responsible for leading Mace’s fantastic team out in Lima and bringing everyone together as we work to deliver a challenging and complex project that will have long lasting benefits for the country.
+- I genuinely look forward to going to work each and every day; the Reconstruction Programme is incredibly rewarding.
+The thing I enjoy most is being the person responsible for leading Mace’s fantastic team out in Peru and bringing everyone together as we work to deliver a challenging and complex programme that will have long lasting benefits for the country.

 - What has been your proudest achievement at Mace?

-Through the example we’re setting on the Lima 2019 project, in terms of procurement, contracting and delivery, we’re driving what will be long-lasting change to the way business is done in the public sector.
+Through the example we set on the Lima 2019 project, in terms of procurement, contracting and delivery, and our continued efforts in this space now, we’re driving what will be long-lasting change to the way business is done in the public sector.
 The legacy of what we’re doing will help to unlock essential spending on infrastructure in Peru, and that feels great.

 - What advice would you give to someone looking to get into what you do?

 Put your head above the parapet, don’t be concerned about taking on additional responsibilities for the greater good, and be sure to communicate what you are doing, as well as what you expect from others.
 You should never assume that anyone understands what you’re doing or why you’re doing it.
 No matter how time-pressured you feel, it’s always worth taking the time to explain.

 - What might someone be surprised to know about you?